-The two hands anyhow is not just a certain lift as some people may believe.
-But it is getting two weights lifted overhead ‘any how’ you can.
+The two hands anyhow is not just a certain lift.
+Instead it is getting two (sometimes even more) weights lifted overhead ‘any how’ you can.

 A common variation is to bent press a weight and while bent over curl another weight to the shoulder then press it overhead.
 This is the manner that Arthur Saxon did his still standing record of 448 pounds.
 He put a barbell weighing 336 pounds up with his right arm then lifted a 112 pound ring weight with his other.